khakhalin/Dynamic-clamp-2018/reviews and responses.md

 between temporal tuning and synaptic duration implies a co-tuning of preferr parameters.”

 Of these four paragraphs, the last one reports a negative result that is not shown in Figure 3.
-The first three paragraphs are indeed dedicated to panels Figure 3EF, but we cannot replace them with one sentence, as the statement we are making is not that obvious statistically.
+The first three paragraphs are indeed dedicated to panels Figure 3EF, but we cannot in good faith replace them with one sentence, as the statement we are making is not statistically obvious.
 We believe that an attempt to gloss it over by pushing the statistical analysis to the methods section would not be fair.

-The issue, as we describe in the text, is that while graphs 3E and 3F have very similar axes, and both show a linear dependency, they have opposite slopes.
-Had the slopes be the same, we would have just reported a correlation, in one sentence.
-But with the data we have, we need to be more specific, as we observed that the within-group correlation is positive, yet the between-group correlation is negative.
+The issue, as we describe in the text, is that while graphs 3E and 3F have similar axes, and both show a linear dependency, they have opposite slopes.
+Had the slopes be the same, we would have just reported a correlation in one sentence.
+But with the data we have, we need to be more specific, as we observed that the within-group correlation is positive, yet the between-group correlation is negative: a situation that is typical for larger datasets, but that some readers may not be familiar with.

-We indeed received some conflicting advice in the past about the level of detail necessary to communicate this message: for example, people who have studied Simpson's paradox in their statistics classes had found our use of this term very helpful, while people who haven't heard it before, found it distracting.
-For now, we opted to include it, but we are aware that what makes the text more relatable to one group of researchers may make it less transparent for other groups.
+We are aware that this section is read differently by different readers, and we received some conflicting advice in the past about the level of details needed to communicate this message.
+For example, those who have explicitly discussed Simpson's paradox in their statistics classes typically find our use of this term very helpful, while those who haven't used this term before, may find it distracting.
+For now, we opt to include it, even though it seems to be appreciated by only one half of our target audience.

 Nevertheless, in current version of the paper, we shortened this section from 411 to 294 words.